baudelaine/ocp-esx/Install-RHEL-GUI.md

 ### Sign in GUI

-:information_source: When prompted, keep checked locales and keybords, uncheck contribution and skip signing.
+:information_source: When prompted, keep checked locales and keybords, set Location Services OFF, skip Connect Your Online Accounts and You're ready to go !

 > :information_source: Run this from your local machine on Conroller VNC console